kata198/rextract/README.md

 # rextract

-rextract is a commandline tool used to extract strings using regular exressions.
+rextract is a powerful commandline tool to extract and manipulate strings using regular exressions.

-Think of it like "sed" or "grep", but it outputs and arranges the match, not just output / replace the line.
+Think of it somewhat similar to "sed" or "grep", except it gives you complete control to rearrange/omit/duplicate

+the output, so far as regular expressions support.

-It supports python extended regular expressions.
+It supports python extended regular expressions (compatible with perl-style).

 Usage
 -----